 A grand jury is an integral part of our constitutional heritage, which was brought to this country with the common law from England.
 United States v.
 Mandujano, 425 U.S. 564, 571 (1976).
 The Framers of our government, many of them trained in the English law and traditions, acknowledged that the grand jury is one of the basic guarantees of individual liberty.
 While not widely used, the grand jury continues to function as a barrier to reckless or unfounded charges by vesting the power in a group of individuals from the community rather than just one person.

 Although it is a powerful tool, there is a general rule that grand jury proceedings and transcripts are to be kept secret.
 I.C.
 35–34–2–4(i).
 In fact, it is a criminal offense to “knowingly and intentionally” disclose information acquired in a grand jury proceeding unless compelled by law.
 I.C.
 35–34–2–10(a).
 Perhaps the mystery or lack of understanding of grand juries is no doubt partially attributable to their required secrecy.
 Nonetheless, grand jury proceedings will no doubt continue to play a critical role in a limited number of cases to function as a barrier to reckless and unfounded charges.

 Looking for an Indiana criminal attorney that understands the grand jury process and your constitutional rights?
 Contact the attorneys at Keffer Hirschauer LLP today if you have questions or believe your constitutional or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.